-Figure 153: Reservation Release - Command Dword 10
+Figure 157: Reservation Release - Command Dword 10

-Bit Description Description
+Bit Description

 31:16 Reserved

 15:08 Reservation Type (RTYPE): If the Reservation Release Action is 00b (i.e., Release), then this field specifies the type of reservation that is being released.
 The reservation type in this field shall match the current reservation type.
-This field is defined in Figure 148.
+This field is defined in Figure 152.

-07:04 Reserved Reserved
+07:04 Reserved

 03 Ignore Existing Key (IEKEY) : If this bit is set to a '1', then the Current Reservation Key (CRKEY) check is disabled and the command succeeds regardless of the CRKEY field value.

-Reservation Release Action (RRELA): This field specifies the registration action that is performed by the command.
+Reservation Release Action (RRELA): This field specifies the registration action that is performed by the command. action that is

-02:00 RRELA Valu e Description
+02:00 RRELA Value Description

-000b Release
+000 b Release

-001b Clear
+001 b Clear

 001b - 111b Reserved